 System Console Model: Achieva

-- Project Development: When an investigator is planning a project that will use the 3T MRI/S scanner, the investigator(s) must discuss the project with Dr. Song Lai to review their needed protocol and make sure the needed instrumentation and techniques are available, i.e. hardware exists, protocols may be put together readily, and that sufficient protocol development and/or validation time is allocated.
-If necessary, Dr. Lai can assist in developing an imaging protocol based on specific needs of a project; it is important to realize that optimizing a specific protocol for a particular project is critical to obtaining significant data.
+- When an investigator is planning a project that will use the 3T MRI/S scanner, the investigator(s) must discuss the project with Dr. Jens Rosenberg to review their needed protocol and make sure the needed instrumentation and techniques are available, i.e. hardware exists, protocols may be put together readily, and that sufficient protocol development and/or validation time is allocated.
+If necessary, Dr. Rosenberg can assist in developing an imaging protocol based on specific needs of a project; it is important to realize that optimizing a specific protocol for a particular project is critical to obtaining significant data.

 - The specific hardware/protocol/sequence proposed (with relevant references).
 Also include information on any partner institutions that will be assisting in a transfer of a technique from their scanner and preliminary data supporting feasibility.